-- the design and layout of the centre are in line with the statement of purpose - there is adequate private and communal accommodation - best practice is used to achieve and promote accessibility - if needed, alterations are made to the centre to ensure it is accessible to all - the physical environment is clean and kept in good structural and decorative repair - the premises meets the needs of all children and the design and layout promotes children's safety, dignity, independence and wellbeing - clear records of major repairs, capital works and maintenance works are kept - the equipment is fit for purpose and there is a process for ensuring that all equipment is properly installed, used, maintained, tested, serviced and replaced where necessary - facilities are serviced and maintained regularly - there is suitable heating, lighting and ventilation in the premises - each child has their own bedroom - emergency call facilities are available in all bedrooms and all rooms used by children staying in the special care unit - there is communal space for children suitable for social, cultural and religious activities - adequate space and suitable storage facilities is available for the personal use of children - there are enough toilets, bathrooms, showers to meet the needs of children - there is a suitable indoor and outdoor recreational activities which are safe for use and appropriately maintained.
+- the design and layout of the centre are in line with the statement of purpose - there is adequate private and communal accommodation - best practice is used to achieve and promote accessibility - if needed, alterations are made to the centre to ensure it is accessible to all - the physical environment is clean and kept in good structural and decorative repair, with adequate furnishings - the premises meets the needs of all children and the design and layout promotes children's safety, dignity, independence and wellbeing - clear records of major repairs, capital works and maintenance works are kept - the equipment is fit for purpose and there is a process for ensuring that all equipment is properly installed, used, maintained, tested, serviced and replaced where necessary - facilities are serviced and maintained regularly - there is suitable heating, lighting and ventilation in the premises - each child has their own bedroom - there is communal space for children suitable for social, cultural and religious activities - adequate space, laundry facilities and suitable storage is available for the personal use of children - there are enough toilets, bathrooms, showers, with hot and cold running water, to meet the needs of children - there is a suitable indoor and outdoor recreational activities which are safe for use and appropriately maintained.

-- an adequate number of baths, showers and toilets are available and do not pose a risk to children; however, some of these facilities are in need of renovation but there is a plan in place for the necessary work - some areas of the centre had not been kept in a clean condition although there were cleaning systems in place.
-During the inspection, staff commenced cleaning these areas and most areas were cleaned before the end of the inspection. - storage for children's personal belongings is available but limited
+• an adequate number of baths, showers and toilets are available and do not pose a risk to children; however, some of these facilities are in need of renovation but there is a plan in place for the necessary work

+- some areas of the centre had not been kept in a clean condition although there were cleaning systems in place.
+During the inspection, staff commenced cleaning these areas and most areas were cleaned before the end of the inspection - storage for children's personal belongings is available but limited - furnishings in need of repair but there was a plan in place to address this.

-- the design and layout of the centre is not in line with the statement of purpose and does not meet children's needs - the centre is unclean and or not kept in a good state of repair - schedule requirements are not met - private and or communal accommodation does not meet children's needs - there is not enough suitable storage - there are not enough toilet and washing facilities - equipment is not maintained in good working order - children are restricted in accessing areas due to the poor design of the building - there is no review of the centre's accessibility - required alterations to make the centre accessible to all are not carried out - emergency call facilities are unavailable in all bedrooms and all rooms used by children - there is no suitable indoor or outdoor recreation facilities for children.
+- the design and layout of the centre is not in line with the statement of purpose and does not meet children's needs - the building was not adequately lit, heated or ventilated - the centre is unclean and or not kept in a good state of repair - schedule requirements are not met - private and or communal accommodation does not meet children's needs - there is not enough suitable storage - there are not enough toilet and washing facilities or hot or cold running water - equipment is not maintained in good working order - children are restricted in accessing areas due to the poor design of the building - there is no review of the centre's accessibility - required alterations to make the centre accessible to all are not carried out - children do not have their own bedroom - there is no suitable indoor or outdoor recreation facilities for children.